logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 Read this!
 Known issues with hdfs module.
 -----------------------------------------

 If you are running parallel experiments using ``tflauncher`` or TensorFlowOnSpark using ``TFCluster``, the ``hdfs`` module can only be used in the wrapper function.
 Any use of them outside the wrapper functions will break the notebook, and you will need to restart Jupyter.

+In the case of ``Horovod`` the hdfs module can be used anywhere in the notebook when your Horovod code is, but should not be used in the launcher notebook.

 tflauncher
 ----------